pysal/pysal/tools/README.md

   - gets git release information
   - clones releases
 - 110-gitcount-tables.ipynb
+  - update the the release dates for this (cell 2) and the last (cell 6) meta release
   - builds change log for meta package

 ### Updating meta packages
 - using the `tools/frozen.txt` file, update `./requirements.txt`
 - tag the release